 - Minimal changes from 1 April 2021, including delays to previously agreed elements.
+Where they relate to the GMS and PMS contracts, the changes will come into effect upon amendment of the contract regulations.

 - Funding commitments already made will be honoured (GP contract uplifts, IIF and ARRS uplifts etc).